sandialabs/suncal/doc/Manual/manual.md

 $$u_c = \sqrt{ \sum_{i=1}^{N} \left(\frac{\partial f}{\partial x_i}\right)^2 u(x_i)^2 + 2\sum_{i=1}^N \sum_{j=i+1}^N \frac{\partial f}{\partial x_i} \frac{\partial f}{\partial x_j} u(x_i, x_j)}$$

 where $u(x_i)$ is the standard uncertainty in the measured variable $x_i$ and $u(x_i, x_j)$ is the covariance between variables $x_i$ and $x_j$.
 When possible, the partial derivatives are solved symbolically and a full symbolic expression for uncertainty can be obtained along with numeric values.
-In the rare case a symbolic derivative is not possible, the calculator will fall back on numerical methods for finding the derivatives.
+In the rare case a symbolic derivative is not possible, Suncal will fall back on numerical methods for finding the derivatives.

 At the same time, a Monte-Carlo uncertainty propagation is performed in accordance with GUM Supplement 1.
 Each of the input variables are sampled from their respective probability distributions, and passed through the measurement function to obtain a probability distribution for the output variable.
 Mean, median, and standard deviation statistics can be pulled from this distribution to summarize the results.

 Both calculation methods also provide a method for computing expanded uncertainties.
 The GUM method uses the Welch-Satterthwaite (W-S) approximation to determine an effective degree of freedom and determine the resulting k-factor for a given confidence interval.
-It should be noted that the W-S formula is technically only valid for uncorrelated input variables, although the calculator will use it even for problems involving correlations.
+It should be noted that the W-S formula is technically only valid for uncorrelated input variables, although Suncal will use it even for problems involving correlations.
 The Monte Carlo method determines expanded uncertainty intervals by taking either the shortest or symmetric percentiles of the output probability distribution.

+### Wizard Interface

+Selecting the **Uncertainty Wizard** button from the main menu opens a guided interface for entering a measurement model and uncertainties associated with each input variable.
+While the wizard is limited to a single function in the measurement model, it does provide easy methods for configuring variables based on a single measurement value, or a repeatability or reproducibility array of values, while taking care of the uncertainty calculation from the array of data.
+The **Help** button in the wizard interface shows more details about the prompt for information to ensure the correct values are entered.
+After calculating, results from the wizard interface are identical to results from the standard interface described below.

-### Inputs
+### Standard Uncertainty Interface

+The standard uncertainty interface provides a few more options for uncertainty propagation calculations, but does not provide the simple, step-by-step guidance.
+Start by clicking the **Uncertainty Propagation** button from the main screen.

 ![Uncertainty Propagation Page](figs/uncertprop.png){#fig:uncertpropview}